If your company head office is registered in South Australia or you do business in South Australia

 More information provided means there is a better chance of repaying the rightful owner.

-DTF has also accepted unclaimed moneys not advertised in the Government Gazette.
-These are generally where the company is winding up and wants to pay over the unclaimed money before the 9 year time frame.
+DTF also accepts other unclaimed moneys.
+These are generally where the company is winding up and wants to pay over the unclaimed money before the 7 year time frame.
 This is dealt with on a case-by-case basis and is at the discretion of Treasury.

-Under the Act, moneys held by an individual must be paid to the Treasurer after being held for a period of one year or more.
-These moneys do not need to be advertised in the Government Gazette.
+Under the Act, moneys held by an individual must be paid to the Treasurer after being held for a period of one year.

 A signed statutory declaration must accompany the payment of unclaimed moneys.